Charles M. Ouellette

 charles.ouellette [at] westpoint.edu

-MAJ Charles Ouellette is an assistant professor and academic counselor in the Department of Geography and Earth Sciences (GEO) at the United States Military Academy in West Point, New York.
-Since 2016, he has taught seven courses at USMA while serving in GEO and the Department of Chemical & Biological Science & Engineering.
+MAJ Charles Ouellette is an assistant professor and academic counselor in the Department of Geography and Earth Sciences (GEO) at the United States Military Academy (USMA).
+Since 2016, he has taught eight courses at USMA while serving in GEO and the Department of Chemical & Biological Science & Engineering.
+In addition to teaching, Ouellette currently serves as the Executive Officer of the Center for Environmental and Geographic Studies.

-He is a Michigan native who commissioned as an engineer officer after graduating from Michigan State University in 2002.
-MAJ Ouellette subsequently served in light infantry and combat engineer airborne units at Fort Liberty and in Alaska.
-He has served in combat deployments in support of Operation Iraqi Freedom and Operation Enduring Freedom-Afghanistan.
+He is a Michigan native who commissioned as an engineer officer after graduating from Michigan State University in 2006.
+Ouellette subsequently served in light infantry and combat engineer airborne units at Fort Bragg, North Carolina, and the Army’s only arctic airborne brigade combat team in Joint Base Elmendorf-Richardson, Alaska.
+He has served in combat deployments in support of Operation Iraqi Freedom in 2009-2010 and Operation Enduring Freedom-Afghanistan in 2012, where he earned the Purple Heart.

-MAJ Ouellette has master degrees in geological engineering from Missouri University of Science and Technology and ecology from Cornell University.
-His current research focuses on fungal bioremediation of antimony contamination on shooting ranges.
+Ouellette has master's degrees in geological engineering from Missouri University of Science and Technology and ecology from Cornell University.
+His research interests include the biogeochemistry of nitrogen and sulfur in ombrotrophic bogs, educational leadership, and AI-enhanced strategies for improving student learning in STEM education.

 M.S., Ecology - Cornell University